nicolelun/my-portfolio/_art-portfolio/window/window.md

 ---

 <!-- The real and the fake comingle in this site-specific video installation.
 Originally inspired by the book _A Hologram for the King_, it explores the relationship between allure and illusion&mdash;promise and fantasy. -->
-This site-specific video installation explores themes of escape, illusion, and the promise of something real.
+This site-specific video installation explores themes of escape, illusion, and the failed promise of something real.

-Inspired by the book _A Hologram for the King_.
+Inspired by the book _A Hologram for the King_ by Dave Eggers.